A Corroborative Approach to Verification and Validation of Human--Robot Teams: Corroborative V V of the Case Study

 \subsubsection{Formal Model}

-The \prism{} model of the handover task consists of nine different modules: the \textit{human}, the human's \textit{gaze}, hand \textit{pressure} and \textit{location}, the \textit{robot} (representing \bert{}), \bert{}'s \textit{gaze}, \textit{pressure} and \textit{location sensors}, as well as a \textit{timekeeping} module which keeps track of time elapsed in the model.
+The \prism{} model of the handover task consists of nine different modules: the \textit{human}, the human's \textit{gaze}, hand \textit{pressure} and \textit{location}, the \textit{robot} (representing \bert{}), \bert{}'s \textit{gaze}, \textit{pressure} and \textit{location sensors}, as well as a \textit{timekeeper} module which keeps track of time elapsed in the model.
+Figure~\ref{f:prism-model} shows how the different modules within the \prism{} formal model communicate.
+There are four modules which model the human's behaviour: Human, which models the human's decision-making and communications with the robot; and gaze, pressure and location, which model the human's gaze, hand pressure and hand location.
+Four modules model the \bert{} robotic system: Robot, which models the robot's decision-making and communication with the human, and gaze sensor, pressure sensor and location sensor, which model sensors which are tracking the human's gaze, hand pressure and hand location.
+The Timekeeper module monitors all of the other modules to measure time elapsed.

 The model consists of around 300 lines of \prism{} code and is therefore too long to reproduce in this paper.
-However, for illustrative purposes the robot and human modules are shown in Figures~\ref{f:prism-code-human} and~\ref{f:prism-code-robot}.
+We could represent the PRISM modules as diagrammatic state transition systems; however, due the large number of states of each module such diagrams are hard to read.
+Therefore, for illustrative purposes the Robot, Human and Timekeeper modules are shown in Figures~\ref{f:prism-code-human}, \ref{f:prism-code-robot} and \ref{f:prism-code-timekeeper} respectively.
+Additionally, the full code for the PRISM model is available online~\citep{webster16prismcode}.

 The \prism{} code can be interpreted as follows.
-The first line in the Human module defines the module.
-The second line defines a module variable, ``humanState'', which is an integer in the range 0 to 99.
+The first line in the Human module defines the start of the module.
+The second line defines a module variable, ``humanState,'' which is an integer in the range 0 to 99.
 Its initial value is set to ``start'' which is the name of a constant integer set outside the module:

 \begin{scriptsize}

 \end{scriptsize}